 Pupil: Date:

 Member of staff:

-What rule did I break and why was this wro ng? - Was I ready, respectful and safe?
+What rule did I break and why was this wrong? - Was I ready, respectful and safe?

 Who did this affect?

-What could I do next time?

-When I return to class I will b e Ready, Res spectful and S afe:
+When I return to class I will be Ready Respectful and Safe 2:

+2 / ,

+,

+• , -

+•

 The pupil will be maintained in a RRS area.
 Pupils will be asked to complete academic work.
 Appropriate work packs for the pupils will be pre-prepared.
 A member of staff will accompany the child at all times however adult attention should only be given to the pupil to reinforce wanted behaviour.
 Break times will be staggered, pupils will not go out to play with peers.
 The pupil will have supervised time either outside or in the school hall.